anayjoshi/anayjoshi.github.io/_posts/2015-08-15-replicating-the-wheel.md

 category: posts
 layout: post
 permalink: blog/replicating-the-wheel
-summary: because reinventing is too mainstream
+summary: Because reinventing is too mainstream
 ---

 > **Reinventing the Wheel** is almost always used with a negative connotation.
 But does a manual on *"All About Wheels"* impart the same intellectual understanding as *reinventing the wheel itself*?